-Those individuals are taking a large piece of the pie.
-It’s a billion dollar industry sponsored by fatsos and skinny dudes from all over the world.
-The primary goal of gyms, especially the large commercial chains, is to attract more and more customers and lure them into signing a membership contract that generates the highest possible revenue.
+The greedy gym owners are a silent member of the muscle mafia left with a large piece of the pie.
+The gym business is a billion dollar industry sponsored by fatsos and skinny dudes from all over the world.
+The primary goal of the large commercial chains is to attract more and more customers and lure them into signing a membership contract that generates the highest possible revenue.
 Very few training facilities care about educating people and showing them how to accomplish meaningful goals.
-Most gym owners just want to make the gym look as fancy as possible, so that bald rich guys with beer bellies punching numbers in front of several monitors all day can come later in the evening and pay extra cash to run on the newest version of the treadmill while wearing a T-shirt saying: ”Pain is just a weakness leaving the body.”
+Most gym owners just make the place as fancy as possible so that bald rich guys with beer bellies punching numbers in front of several monitors all day can come later in the evening and pay extra cash to run on the newest treadmill while wearing a T-shirt saying ”Pain is just a weakness leaving the body.”

-Consequently, modern gyms are also a crucial element of the matrix.
-It’s not a coincidence that the walls are decorated with posters of muscular men in bikini.
+It’s not a coincidence that the walls of most gyms are decorated with posters of muscular men in bikinis.
 There are also trucks of free to read bodybuilding magazines on the floor – all of them are full of poisonous info.
-Just like the media, the greedy gym owners want people to believe the unbelievable and that the sky is the limit if you are willing to work hard in THEIR gym.
+Just like the media, the greedy gym owners want people to believe that the sky is the limit if you are willing to work hard in THEIR gym.

 I’ve been on the receiving end of this scam many times.
 One my first gyms was an underground basement.
 The place was almost as dirty as a canal full of rats.
-The toilet was not working either.
-This disgusting dungeon smelled terrible and there were only male bears there.
-The ”locker room” consisted of a storeroom and a broken chair.
-On a few occasions I found steroid needles there.
-This was not a surprise since the gym had a decent concentration of high level pinners.
+The toilet was not working, and the disgusting dungeon smelled terrible.
+The ”locker room” was a storeroom with a broken chair inside.
+On a few occasions, I found steroid needles there.
+This was not a surprise since the gym had a decent concentration of high-level pinners.

-Gyms can actually tell us a lot about economy in general.
-Why do we go to the barbell house?
-Some go there to meet friends and socialize while others simply collect masturbation material in their heads for later usage.
-Whatever the case is, the primary reason most people truly visit gyms is to use equipment that is otherwise unavailable.
+Why do we go to the barbell house by the way?
+The primary reason to visit a gym is to gain access to equipment that is otherwise unavailable to you.
 Everything else is a result of this.
-That’s why the gym owners benefit a lot from convincing people that they need incredible amount of machines and iron to get strong and/or in shape.
+That’s why the gym owners benefit a lot from convincing people that they need an incredible amount of machines and iron to get strong and/or in shape.
 The truth is that you don’t need much at all.
-Depending on what you do, you can get away with a pull-up bar, dip station, a power rack and maybe a leg press.
+Depending on what you do, you can get away with a pull-up bar, a dip station, a power rack and maybe a leg press.
 You definitely don’t need machines from the future to get the job done.

-That gym drama actually reminds me of a bigger problem – home ownership.
-What’s the most expensive thing ordinary people buy?
+The gym drama reminds me of a bigger problem – home ownership.
+What’s the most expensive thing that ordinary people buy?
 A roof over their heads.
-Whether you are paying rent, a mortgage or a full payment on a real estate property, chances are this will be your most expensive purchase ever.
-There is a very specific reason why this is happening.

 Why are homes so expensive?
 The materials?
 The land, which technically does not belong to anyone?
 What is the justification?
-I will tell you what – the greed of the home owners.
-And who are the home owners?
+I will tell you what – the greed of the homeowners.
+And who are the homeowners?
 It’s a cartel consisting of investors, construction companies, governments and banks.
 They all want to keep the price of real estate property high because everybody needs it.
-You can live without an expensive watch, car or a computer, but you need a place to crash when Sub Zero is swinging his insecure cock outside.
+You can live without an expensive watch, a car or a computer, but you need a place to crash when Sub Zero is swinging his insecure cock outside.

-If real estate prices were fair, most people would be a lot richer, because once you have that covered, and you don’t have to pay ridiculous amount of money every month, you will have a lot more financial resources.
-The whole system wants us be insects that don’t own anything meaningful.
-The rich dudes would be very happy if we remain stupid consumers who buy stupid things that depreciate as soon as you purchase them.
-I actually see gyms as a form of real estate that takes advantage of many similar factors.
+Ultimately, the whole system wants us to be insects that don’t own anything meaningful.
+The rich dudes would be very happy if we remain stupid consumers buying stupid things that depreciate as soon as you purchase them.
+I see gyms as a form of real estate that takes advantage of similar dynamics.

-Many will argue that the modern gym industry is actually a victim of global brainwashing and not part of the scheme.
-Some gym owners will tell you that they just want to please their customers and that’s why they do things this way.
-The truth, however, is that the gym industry has accepted the plug and play concept a long time ago.
-They just want you to do as you have seen in the commercials.
-If you have questions, just hire one of those shaved personal trainers with bitch tits who supposedly knows how to get even Winnie-the-Pooh ripped and ready for a contest.
-Those bozos are a whole different story, however, and deserve a separate post.
+Many will argue that the modern gym industry is actually a victim of the global brainwashing and not a part of the scheme.
+Some gym owners will tell you that they just want to please their customers.
+The truth, however, is that the gym industry accepted the plug and play concept a long time ago.
+They just want you to do as you have seen in the movies.
+If you have questions, just hire one of the shaved personal trainers with bitch tits who supposedly know how to get even Winnie-the-Pooh ripped and ready for a contest.

-So, what is the solution to all of this?
-Build a home gym and live at home?
+So, what is the solution?
+A home gym?
 That’s fine, but not beneficial in all cases.
 You can just limit your gym visits to a bare minimum instead of using barbell plates as a pillow.
 A common way to accomplish this is to train legs in the gym and all else in the park or your home.

-Besides, if people were to eliminate gym visits completely, what would ambassadors of synthol such as Rich Piano do?
+Besides, if people were to eliminate gym visits completely, what would the ambassadors of Synthol such as Rich Piano do?
 Who will look at their muscles?
-More importantly, who will look at your muscles or strength accomplishments?
-Come on, most people from the outside do not really care.
-At the end of the day, a completely isolated life does not lead to good things either.
-Go to the gym, but be aware of the dangers.
+More importantly, who will look at your muscles and strength accomplishments?